-For professional photographer Rob Cottle, the beauty of wildlife never fails to ignite a sense of wonder.
+For nature lover and photographer Rob Cottle, the beauty of wildlife never fails to ignite a sense of wonder.
 Find out how a camera change lightened the load of his nature captures.

-Rob Cottle is an “image maker, workshop taker, critter lover and vegetarianist” with a love for wildlife photography.
+Rob Cottle is an “image maker, workshop taker, critter lover and veganist” with a love for wildlife.
 Although the three P’s (perseverance, planning and patience) now define his approach, his shooting ethos has changed dramatically over the last few years.

-Sparrowhawk This bird of prey almost appears to be laughing “You never quite know what to expect with wildlife photography,” Rob says
+Sparrowhawk “You never quite know what to expect with wildlife photography,” Rob says

 Besides delivering superb image quality, Rob needs a camera that delivers all the essential functions at his fingertips.
 “It needs to be customisable to the way I work, responsive, and the autofocus needs to put up with the demands of wildlife photography (which in my case is predominantly carried out in low light).
 I want to travel light and not feel encumbered by equipment.”

-After trialling the system, Rob was knocked out that a camera “this sexy” was on a par if not surpassing his previous cameras.
-“When I pack my kit into my backpack I reduce the weight by over a third and this is a huge help when flying or simply carrying,” he says.
+After trialling the system, Rob was knocked out that a camera “this sexy” surpassed his previous cameras.
+“When I pack my kit into my backpack, I reduce the weight by over a third and this is a huge help when flying or simply carrying,” he says.
 “I have now made the complete switch to mirrorless and only own micro four thirds equipment.”

-While Rob may have changed his tools, for him, the beauty of wildlife never fails to lose its sense of wonder.
-“I don’t need to look much further than the wildlife; it engages and inspires and I desperately try to do it justice.”
+For Rob, the beauty of wildlife never fails to lose its sense of wonder.
+“I don’t need to look much further for inspiration than wildlife; it engages and inspires and I desperately try to do it justice.”

 Puffin in the grass Taken on Skomer Island, Rob used a1/2,500sec shutter speed to ensure that he achieved a pin-sharp result